LevanKvirkvelia/salute/README.md

     2. Using Arrays
 2. Advanced usage

-### Creating Chat GPT Agents
+### Simple Chat Completion
-Salute agents are sequences executing in order.
+Salute agents are sequences executing in order. `system`, `user`, and `assistant` define message roles.

-When encountering a `gen` function, it sends the current prompt to the LLM, storing the result for `output` and as a part of the next `gen`'s prompt.
-This allows for easy chat sequence creation with minimal boilerplate.
-If a sequence works in ChatGPT, it can be reimplemented with Salute.
+When encountering a `gen` function, it sends the current prompt to the LLM, storing the result for `output` by the key provided as the first argument.

-`system`, `user`, and `assistant` define message roles.

 ```ts